This post may contain affiliate links, please see the privacy policy for details.

 Instructions

-- Preheat oven to 375 degrees F. Grease or place cupcake paper on a cupcake tin.
+- Preheat oven to 375°F. Grease or place cupcake paper on a cupcake tin.

 - In a large mixing bowl, mix together flour, baking soda, baking powder, and salt.
-Make a well in the centre and set aside.
+Make a well in the center and set aside the dry ingredients.

 - In a medium mixing bowl, whisk together melted butter and sugar until well mixed.
 Add egg and vanilla and mix.
 Whisk in milk.

 - Pour wet ingredients into the well of the dry ingredients.
 Using a wooden spoon, stir ingredients together with one or two stirs.
-Add raspberries and chocolate chips and gently stir until just combined.
+Add raspberries and most of the chocolate chips (save a few for topping) and gently stir until just combined.

-- Spoon batter into cupcake tin until 3/4 full.
-Add a few additional chocolate chips to the top of each muffin (optional).
+- Spoon batter into a muffin pan until ¾ full.
+Add a few additional chocolate chips to the top of each muffin.

-- Bake 25 to 30 minutes, until toothpick comes out clean in centre, and top of muffins are golden brown.
+- Bake 25 to 30 minutes, until toothpick comes out clean in center and muffin tops are golden brown.

-- Allow to cool 5 to 10 minutes before removing from tin.
+- Allow to cool 5 to 10 minutes before removing from pan.

 Nutrition